Abhimanyu08/rabbit-hole-extension/README.md

 ![](history-page.png)

-Each grid cells corresponds to one rabbit hole session
+Each grid cells corresponds to one "rabbit hole session".

-4. You can name, expand or delete each one of your sessions.
+4. You can name, expand or delete any given session.

 ![](expanded-session.png)